Rhinoplasty (Nose Surgery) – San Diego & Newport Beach, CA

 - Nonsmoker or willing to commit to NO NICOTINE IN ANY FORM for at least 3 weeks preop and for the duration of your recovery

-- Reasonable expectations of how much youthful restoration is possible with specific rhinoplasty techniques
+- Reasonable expectations of how much youthful restoration is possible with specific techniques

-Most rhinoplasty procedures are between 2 to 3.5 hours in duration, depending on whether you are having grafts, an open tip or closed tip procedure, correction of a deviated septum, revision of prior work, or other rhinoplasty techniques.
-Some simple dorsal hump reductions may take an hour or so, but most rhinoplasty patients need some work on their tip or other areas so we counsel patients to expect closer to a three hour course of surgery.
+Most procedures are between 2 to 3.5 hours in duration, depending on whether you are having grafts, an open tip or closed tip procedure, correction of a deviated septum, revision rhinoplasty (revision of prior work), or other techniques.
+Some simple dorsal hump reductions may take an hour or so, but most rhinoplasty patients need some work on their tip or other areas, so we counsel patients to expect closer to a three-hour course of surgery.

 We ask that you abstain from exercise for 2 weeks and then return to light fitness routines after that.
 Dr. Sayed and his team provide close postop care in the office and with our remote engagement tools.